 Yet it is Vacaville, I read in Wired, that is pioneering – despite having fewer than 100,000 inhabitants – the nation’s very first Level 3 DC rapid charger for electric vehicles!

 A visionary EV enthusiast as city transportation manager put Vacaville out front on this, in a move sure to make this particular pink-roofed Vacaville Sonic Burger off 1-80 at Davis Street a new destination spot for the Bay Area.
+Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution!

 The town was blessed for years with a city transportation systems manager, Ed Huestis, who believes in the future of clean transportation.
 He leveraged Federal funding over ten years ago to put in charging stations for the ill-fated EV1 (that led to the Volt, due out this year), and he still regularly charges his 1990’s Toyota electric RAV4 at this location.
 This pioneering charging station is actually Vacaville’s 45th public charging station, thanks to Ed Huestis.